-Figure 8.2 Keypad Functions and Display Levels
+Figure 8.4 Keypad Functions and Display Levels

 - Energize the drive with factory defaults to show the Initial Setup screen.
-Push F2 [Home] to show the HOME screen. -Select [No] from the [Show Initial Setup Screen] setting to not display the Initial Setup screen. - Push from the Home screen to show drive monitors. - Push to set d1-01 [Reference 1] when the Home screen shows U1-01 [Frequency Reference] in LOCAL Mode. - The keypad will show [Rdy] when the drive is in Drive Mode.
-The drive is prepared to accept a Run command. - Set b1-08 [Run Command Select in PRG Mode] to accept or reject a Run command from an external source while in Programming Mode.

--Set b1-08 = 0 [Disregard RUN while Programming] to reject the Run command from an external source while in Programming Mode (default). - -Set b1-08 = 1 [Accept RUN while Programming] to accept the Run command from an external source while in Programming Mode. - -Set b1-08 = 2 [Allow Programming Only at Stop] to prevent changes from Drive Mode to Programming Mode while the drive is operating.
+Push F2 (Home) to show the HOME screen. -Select [No] from the [Show Initial Setup Screen] setting to not display the Initial Setup screen. - Push from the Home screen to show drive monitors. - Push to set d1-01 [Reference 1] when you set b1-01 = 0 [Frequency Reference Selection 1 = Keypad] and the Home screen shows U1-01 [Frequency Reference]. - The keypad will show [Rdy] when the drive is in Drive Mode.
+The drive is prepared to accept a Run command. - The drive will not accept a Run command in Programming Mode in the default setting.
+Set b1-08 [Run Command Select in PRG Mode] to accept or reject a Run command from an external source while in Programming Mode. - -Set b1-08 = 0 [Disregard RUN while Programming] to reject the Run command from an external source while in Programming Mode (default). - -Set b1-08 = 1 [Accept RUN while Programming] to accept the Run command from an external source while in Programming Mode. - -Set b1-08 = 2 [Allow Programming Only at Stop] to prevent changes from Drive Mode to Programming Mode while the drive is operating.